What is a PPS number?

 Good luck with the job hunting.
 Keep organised and get on top of the system of PPS numbers and taxes.

-If you are looking for a job and need help with writing your CV and Cover Letter or advice when preparing for job interviews, why not come along to the Job Shop on Monday afternoon, 2.00pm to 3.30pm.
+If you are looking for a job and need help with writing your CV and Cover Letter or advice when preparing for job interviews, why not come along to the Job Shop on Wednesday afternoon (online through Zoom) , 2.00pm to 3.00pm.

 We have many useful free tips on the skills you’ll need to find a job in Dublin: